A Brief History of the Marque

 Motorcycle production ceased around 1930.

-* Sources vary, with Henshaw giving dates of 1919-1925, another saying they began "around 1908".
-Fongri.com, built by someone of the same name as the founder and therefore likely a relative, gives dates of 1910-1930.
-Moto-collection.org says that the company ceased manufacture during the first war, restarted around 1921 in Milan and stopped in 1922, then in 1924 resumed in Turin with the brothers Grignani and ceased in 1926.
+Sources vary, with Henshaw and others giving widely varying dates.
+Fongri.com, built by someone of the same surname as one of the principals (Gianmario Grignani) gives dates of 1910-1930.
+Moto-collection.org says that the company ceased manufacture during the first war, restarted around 1921 in Milan and stopped in 1922, then in 1924 resumed in Turin with Grignani and ceased in 1926.

 1915 sales brochures state company name as Grignani & Fontana.